We’ll be looking at two Dyson products at each spectrum – the V7 and V11.

 You’ll need to do the following.

-- Clean the filters: Wash the filters once a month (or more depending on how much you use it).
+- Clean the filters: Wash the filters once a month (or more depending on how much you use them).
 Dyson recommends rinsing it with water and nothing else.
-Avoid using detergent as it can degrade the material, and don’t scrub it with a brush.
+Avoid detergent as it can degrade the material, and don’t scrub it with a brush.

 - Tidy up the main brush: Hair and other contaminants can wrap on the brush and axles.
 Regularly check the primary brush roll for any hair that may tangle on it.

 - Empty dust container: Make sure to empty the dust receptacle after every cleaning task.
-Doing this keeps the filters free from contaminants and prevents dust mites that may breed inside.
+It keeps the filters free from contaminants and prevents dust mites that may breed inside.

-Dyson vacuums are very popular, so buying spare parts like filters or batteries won’t be a problem.
+Dyson vacuums are top-rated, so buying spare parts like filters or batteries won’t be a problem.
 You can purchase original Dyson components or aftermarket brands if you want to save a few bucks.